idiap/Attentive_Residual_Connections_NMT/README.md

 ## Description

-Implementation and output data of "Global-Context Neural Machine Translation through Target-Side Attentive Residual Connections".
+Implementation and output data of "Self-Attentive Residual Decoder for Neural Machine Translation".

 This work is based on the dl4mt-tutorial by [Kyunghyun Cho et al.](https://github.com/nyu-dl/dl4mt-tutorial).